German Left party's Berlin HQ evacuated over bomb threat | DW | 22.07.2019

 "Right-wing terror reaches us in the form of a threat," the party wrote on Twitter.
 "An emailed bomb threat leads to an early lunch break."

-40 people working at the Karl-Liebknecht-House headquarters were told to leave the building as police began a search for the bomb.
+40 people working at the Karl-Liebknecht-House headquarters had been told to leave the building as police began a search for the bomb.

+Police investigators said in March that they had recorded over 100 incidents of threatening letters sent out in early 2019.
+The center-left SPD party headquarters were evacuated in 2015 due to a bomb scare, and 500 people were told to leave an ICE train in Frankfurt last year, after a similar threat.

+Both were false alarms.
+The same police report said they believed right-wing extremists were behind the threats.

 jns/msh (AFP, dpa)